ataul-ui/Automatic-Model-Retraining-and-Deployment/README.md

+hmm maybe I don't even need to use fastapi, just need to use mlflow, heroku, docker and streamlit

 Automatic Model Retraining and Deployment: Build a system that automatically retrains and deploys machine learning models based on predefined triggers or schedules.
 MLflow can be used for model versioning and management, FastAPI for creating a REST API to trigger the retraining process, Docker for containerization, and Heroku for deployment.

 Model Retraining: